saltyorg/docs/docs/saltbox/install/install.md

         That's an eight-step process that is mostly copy-paste commands.
 When you have completed it, come back here.

         That eight-step process will create seven shared drives, 300 service accounts, and will configure rclone for you.

+        IF THAT IS MORE THAN YOU HAD IN MIND, TAKE A LOOK AT THE "MINIMAL SETUP" TO THE RIGHT.

         This should be enough capacity for quite a while for most users.